 Marshall Griffith is a jazz and classical pianist, composer and music educator.
 He has also been a soloist with numerous orchestras, chamber groups and jazz ensembles.
-He is a Resident Artist for the Music and Arts Program at The Cleveland Clinic and an artist for the Cleveland International Piano Competition Arts Connect program.
+He is a resident artist for the music and arts program at The Cleveland Clinic and an outreach artist with Piano Cleveland.

 His compositions include chamber, opera and symphonic works and music for jazz ensembles.
 His music is published by Theodore Presser, Pleasing Dog Music and Belle Press.
 In 2014, he was presented the Distinguished Alumni Award from CIM in the category, Composer-Virtuoso.